sentrysoftware/metricshub/metricshub-doc/src/site/markdown/start.md

 ## Step 2: Configure the MetricsHub Agent

 First, add and define the resources you wish to monitor to the **config/metricshub.yaml** file.
-Simply provide the [hostname and type](./configuration/configure-agent.html#Monitored_resources) of the resource to be monitored, the [protocols and credentials](./configuration/configure-agent.html#Protocols_and_credentials).
+Simply provide the [hostname and type](./configuration/configure-agent.html#Monitored_resources) of the resource to be monitored and the [protocols and credentials](./configuration/configure-agent.html#Protocols_and_credentials).

 Then, [define sites and sustainability](./configuration/configure-agent.html#Configure_the_sustainability_settings) settings.
 Monitored resources are grouped into resource groups (sites).
 The site represents a data center, a server room, or applications and services depending on your IT infrastructure and needs.